NovatraX/.github/profile/README.md

 ---

 ### 📖 **Features**
-- **🔎 Advanced Search:** Fast, accurate, and intuitive for instant results.
+- **🔎 Advanced Search :** Fast, accurate, and intuitive for instant results.
-- **🎨 Aesthetic Design:** Minimal, distraction-free UI to help you focus.
+- **🎨 Aesthetic Design :** Minimal, distraction-free UI to help you focus.
-- **📚 Vast Collection:** Thousands of categorized questions and answers.
+- **📚 Vast Collection :** Thousands of categorized questions and answers.

 ---